RahulPandey-007/Product_sales_details/README.md

 # Product_sales_details- MySQL

-In this sales details project we have a company's dataset which contains:
+In this sales details project we have a company's dataset which contains :
   a.
 Customer Details file
   b.
 Product Details file
   c.
 Region file